 Sectors and Jobs Currently Listed on the UK Immigration Salary List

-As of 2025, the UK Immigration Salary List includes a defined selection of occupations across health, care, construction, and certain technical roles.
-These were identified based on labour market needs, wage levels, and employer demand.
+As of 2026, the UK Immigration Salary List includes a defined selection of occupations across health, care, construction, and certain technical roles.
+The ISL covers jobs UK-wide, meaning most roles and salary thresholds apply across the entire United Kingdom, though some positions are specific to certain immigration salary list areas.
+These jobs UK opportunities were identified based on labour market needs, wage levels, and employer demand.

 Below is a breakdown of key sectors with ISL-listed roles, including the corresponding Standard Occupational Classification (SOC) codes.